NEOdinok/backend-node/3_databases.md

 - `$skip`: Skips a number of documents.
 - `$sum`, `$avg`, `$min`, `$max`: Aggregates numbers.
 - `$project`: Picks specific fields to return from each document.

+## Database Access and Tools in Node.js

+### ORM (Object-Relational Mapping)

+ORM provides an abstraction layer over the database, allowing us to interact with DB in an object-oriented paradigm.
+You define models, those map to database tables, and then these models are used to perform DB operations.

+**✅ Pros:**
+- **Abstraction**: Hides complex SQL queries, allowing you to work with database entities as objects.
+- **Productivity**: Speeds up development with less boilerplate code.
+- **Security**: Helps prevent SQL injection attacks by sanitizing inputs.
+- **Maintainability**: Easier to refactor and maintain code, especially in large projects.
+-   **Database Agnostic (to some extent)**: Many ORMs support multiple database systems, allowing easier switching.

+**🔴 Cons:**
+- **Performance Overhead**: Can generate slower queries for complex operations, leading to n+1 query issues.
+- **Limited SQL Control**: May require dropping down to raw SQL for highly optimized or database-specific complex queries.

+**Popular Node.js ORMs for SQL Databases**

+- **Prisma**: Modern, simple.
+Generates a type-safe client.
+- **TypeORM**: More established, well-recognized.
+Emphasizes TypeScript and decorators.
+- **Sequelize**: robust with strong transaction support and migrations.

+> 💡 ORMs for Node.js are promise-based

+### Lightweight SQL Builders

+SQL builders offer a more programmatic way to construct SQL queries compared to writing raw SQL.
+One important difference is that they do not provide object mapping like an ORM; instead, they offer a fluent API to build queries, allowing for greater control over the generated SQL.

+**✅ Pros:**
+- **Control**: Offers more control over the generated SQL compared to ORMs.
+- **Flexibility**: Easier to write complex or database-specific queries that might be cumbersome in an ORM.
+- **Readability**: Programmatic construction of queries can be more readable than concatenated raw SQL strings.
+- **Security**: Helps prevent SQL injection through parameter binding.

+**Popular Node.js SQL Builders:**
+- `pgtyped`: Generates types from SQL queries for type-safe raw SQL with PostgreSQL.
+- `Kysely`
+- `Knex.js`

+### Raw Inline SQL
+Raw inline SQL involves writing and executing SQL queries directly as strings in your application code.
+At least an SQL builder is used nowdays.

+**✅ Pros**
+- **Full Control** – Direct access to all SQL features and optimizations.
+- **Performance** – No abstraction overhead.
+- **Simplicity** – Convenient for small, straightforward queries.

+**🔴 Cons:**
+- **Security**– Must use parameterized queries to avoid SQL injection.
+- **Maintainability** – Harder to refactor and debug in large codebases.
+- **Vendor Lock-In** – Queries tightly coupled to one SQL dialect.

 # PostgreSQL, MongoDB concepts